Did you know that purposefully skipping breakfast can actually help you lose fat?

 Unfortunately, you cannot ensure that your body will break down fat, and fat only for energy.

 Any lean tissue is fair game.
 Your body might break down some of your muscle mass when it is desperate for energy.

-Results with vary depending on your activity level, your lean muscle mass percentage and protein consumption.
+Results vary depending on your activity level, your lean muscle mass percentage, and protein consumption.